Mus90/dar_cape_medical/README.md

 ## 📄 License

-This project is proprietary software developed for Dar Cape Tourism.
+This project is proprietary software developed for Dar Cape  .

 ---

-**Built with ❤️ for Dar Cape Tourism**
+**Built with ❤️ for Dar Cape  **